PadmapriyaAR/Hungry_caterpillar_python/README.md

 Basic Game using  python Turtle module Libary.
 To execute,Install python.
 Add all three (2 gif file and code file)  to the same folder.
-Please note turtle only accepts .gif pic.
+Please note turtle only accepts .gif pictures.
 Execute py hungry_caterpillar.py.